Janice Botterill – ZOOM Workshop – ‘Home stitch Home’ (2 parts)

 This workshop will run in 2 parts on Saturday 27th June 10.00 am – 12.30 pm and Saturday 11th July 10.00am – 12.30 pm

-Using photographs and sketches of where you live as a starting point, we will create a fabric collage or drawing over the two sessions.
-We will work by hand using simple embroidery, darning and appliqué techniques to create a personal stitched response to your home or favourite room within it.
+Using photographs and sketches of elements of your home as a starting point, this workshop will guide you through the process of designing, constructing and embellishing an abstract fabric collage over the two sessions.
+We will be drawing and working by hand using simple embroidery, darning and applique techniques to create a personal stitched response to your home or favourite room within it.

 While we stitch, we will also look at examples of artists working within ideas of ideas of home, neighbourhood and community.